 - Place the patient supine and obtain Verbal/Written consent

-- Do a neuromuscular exam prior to the block
+- Do a neurovascular exam prior to the block

 - Follow Aseptic precautions